NathStevo97/certifications-notes/vmware/vmware-tanzu/03_Tanzu_Kubernetes_Clusters/08_End_of_Module_Assessment/3 8 - End of Module Assessment 56b65c6a7a8f49dbba7bdca10327013d.md

 Tags: Done

-1. What’s the parameter that needs to be set to enable autoscaling?
+1. What's the parameter that needs to be set to enable autoscaling?
     1. `ENABLE_AUTOSCALER`
 2. What component provides high-availability?
     1. `kube-vip`